Neck Fetish

 Prevalence & culture

-The interest is uncommon as a distinct, named fixation and is only lightly documented, though the neck features broadly in romantic and pop-cultural imagery.
-In the most cited survey of relative fetish frequency, Scorolli et al. (2007), feet dominated body-part fetishes (~47%) while neck- and throat-focused interest fell into the rare residual tail well below the most common partialisms; the same relative picture is summarised on Wikipedia's sexual fetishism article.
-No population study isolates a neck-specific prevalence, so figures here are estimates rather than measured rates.
+As a distinct, named fixation it is uncommon and only lightly documented, though the neck features broadly in romantic and pop-cultural imagery.
+The most cited survey of relative fetish frequency, Scorolli et al. (2007), drew on roughly 5,000 members of 381 online fetish groups: body parts were the single most common target of preference, but feet dominated that category (about 47%), leaving neck- and throat-focused interest in the rare residual tail well below the leading partialisms.
+The same relative picture is summarised on Wikipedia's sexual fetishism article.
+No population study isolates a neck-specific prevalence, so any figure here is an estimate rather than a measured rate.
 Dedicated communities are modest in size.

 Safety, consent & law

-Trachelophilia is generally benign.
-Activities focused on the neck and throat are non-harmful when gentle and consensual.
-The one real caveat: any pressure applied to the throat or airway carries serious physical risk: strangulation and breath restriction can cause injury, loss of consciousness, or death even briefly.
-Practices involving the airway therefore require careful, informed consent and risk awareness, and fall outside the scope of ordinary partialism.
+Trachelophilia is generally benign, and neck-focused affection is non-harmful when gentle and consensual.
+The one real caveat concerns pressure on the throat.
+Any force applied to the throat or airway carries serious physical risk: even brief strangulation or breath restriction can cause injury, loss of consciousness, or death, and the danger is not reliably predicted by how the person looks or feels in the moment.
+Practices that apply pressure to the neck or airway — choking and breath play — therefore require careful, informed consent and risk awareness, are a specific criminal offence in some jurisdictions even between willing partners, and fall outside the scope of ordinary partialism.
 Absent distress, impairment, or non-consent, neck-focused interest is considered a normal variation.

 - Lip Fetish43/100Labia Oris Partialism · Body Parts & PartialismLip and mouth partialism is a pronounced erotic focus on the lips and mouth, typically centering on lip fullness, shape, color, and movement, plus associated cues such as lipstick, glossy lips, or kissing.
 A benign, mainstream-adjacent variation.43